From the Front Lines of COVID-19

 This year we’ve been laser-focused on physical health to protect ourselves and others from the ongoing pandemic, but it’s also critically important to prioritize the state of our mental health.
 Keeping a positive mindset during the holidays will be more important than ever this year, since the holiday season is sure to be anything but normal.

 December 11, 2020Preparing for the arrival of a COVID-19 vaccine

-After nine months of battling the COVID-19 pandemic, a glimmer of hope is on the horizon after an advisory panel for the U.S. Food and Drug Administration (FDA) granted emergency use authorization for Pfizer and BioNTech’s vaccine in the United States.
+After nine months of battling the COVID-19 pandemic, a glimmer of hope is on the horizon after an advisory panel for the U.S. Food and Drug Administration (FDA) voted to recommend emergency use authorization for Pfizer and BioNTech’s vaccine in the United States.